Christmas is coming, and Gingerbread Houses make a lovely festive centrepiece.

 10. Don’t rush the assembly.
 Royal icing needs a minimum of four hours to dry.
 Ideally, assemble your walls one day and leave to dry overnight before adding the roof.
 Supporting each element while it hardens is also a good idea.

-You can find our recipe which works well for both a gingerbread house and biscuits here.
+Our Gingerbread Recipe worls equally well for both gingerbread houses and biscuits.
 We hope you find our top tips helpful, if you have any of your own, please share them in the comments below.